axelbellec/gotoc/README.md

 ## Max heading level for TOC entries

 To limit TOC entries to a specified level of headings, use : `-depth=3`.

+## Features

+- [X] Generate TOC a top of file
+- [X] Enable custom TOC title editing
+- [X] Limit TOC entries
+- [ ] Update an existing TOC in Markdown file
+- [ ] Handle multiple files input
+- [ ] Adding TOC to all files in a directory/sub directories